dmh2000/github-repo-ggl/README.md

-# Find Out Everything About A GitHub Repo With The GitHub GraphQl API (With Golang)
+# Find Out Everything About A GitHub Repo With The GitHub GraphQl API And Go

 ## Introduction